mrdatawolf/SETradeHouse/README.md

 7. Get the spreadsheet page to allow the trade station amounts/values to be created/updated as needed (for testing).
 8. Get the API fully functional for ingesting data and allowing call to view the data.
 This API should stay in sync with the internal ablities.
 9. ~~Bring it up on a server online.~~
-10. Setup examples, with matching data, explaining how the system works.
+10. Get the active servers data being ingested.
 11. Open it up so anyone can interact with the test system.
-12. Verify SQL files can bring a basic version of the system up.
+12. Convert SQL files to migrations/seeders.
-13. Get the system to take data from the torch econ plugin.

 ##Future Roadmap
 1. Revised +1.0 goals.